10 feminist anthems for 2021

 Ten songs sharing women’s experiences with the world. #12DaysofResistance

-Defining what makes a good song a feminist anthem is impossible – and there are countless life-saving candidates to choose from.
+Defining what turns a good song into a feminist anthem is impossible – and there are countless life-saving candidates to choose from.
 Here’s a list of songs that have made it their business to joyfully and defiantly amplify certain aspects of women’s experiences.

-Regardless of the artist’s intention, thousands, perhaps millions, of women have found something to identify with in these lyrics – and in turn an outlet for their own experiences.
-Remarkably too, hearing these lyrics might have been the first time that others, regardless of gender, could walk for a few minutes in other women’s shoes.
+Regardless of the artist’s intention, thousands – perhaps millions – of women have found something to identify with in these lyrics, and in turn found an outlet for their own experiences.
+Equally remarkable: hearing these lyrics might have been the first time that others, regardless of gender, could walk for a few minutes in other women’s shoes.

 UN VIOLADOR EN TU CAMINO (A Rapist in Your Path) – Las Tesis Collective